Common JSON Errors and How to Fix Them Instantly

 {

-"message": "He said "Hello!"" // Unescaped double quote
+"message": "He said "Hello!"" // Unescaped double quote within the string

 }